PavleNeskovic/ai-dashboard/README.md

 An AI-enhanced, role-based reporting dashboard built with React, TypeScript, and Material UI — featuring OpenAI integration, drag-and-drop report organization, and rich-text editing via TinyMCE.

 ---
+## 🌐 Live Demo

+The project is deployed and can be accessed at [AI Reports Dashboard](https://ai-dashboard-q8j1.onrender.com/).
+Explore the features and functionality live in your browser.

 ## ✨ Features